surya-narayanan/surya-narayanan.github.io/art.md

 35. Mouchette: Very similar to La Strada, but a bit more involved.
 36. The red shoes: Another one similar in presentation to children of paradise.
 I really liked the performances, not a dull moment in the film.
 No villain, which I found nice.
 I thought the ending was weak but I personally dont like tragedies.
 Again, if there's no rabbit in the hat, you can't pull a rabbit out of the hat.
 37. Makala
 38. The Love Godesses
 39. Becoming a spy
-40. Tenet
-41. Bullet Train
+40. Tenet: What a confusing movie.
+Really didn't understand wtf was going on.
+41. Bullet Train: More than the movie, the experienceo fo watching it at the Alamo drafthouse really made the experience worthwhile for me.
+42. The headless woman: Another art house movie I failed to understand.
+My stupidity amazes me, even when it shouldn't.
+Slow, complex and subtle, it forces me to ask questions at the speed of F1 that my Indycar 500 brain can't drive at.

 Books